YashdalfTheGray/auto-ngtemplate-loader/README.md

 };
 ```

 **Note**: The loader will throw an error if `useResolverFromConfig` is used in Webpack v2 or newer.
 The recommended way to pass the function is through the options in that case.
-This is because the Loader API v2 has deprecated a property that is used for the v1 workaround and going forward, the loader will not use it.
+This is because the Loader API v2 has deprecated a property that is used for the v1 workaround.
+The loader will check the version and report an error.

 ## Development